 Just like your closet gets crowded with clothes that no longer fit and shoes you wish you never bought, your career may be ready for a new look.

-Before you take drastic measures, first understand if you’re just having a rough week or if you really need to make a career change.
+Before you take drastic measures, first understand if you’re just having a rough week (or coming off of the COVID Career slump) or if you really need to make a career change.

 The signs it’s time for a change

 - When you arrive at work you sit in your car for an extra 10 minutes to complete a HeadSpace meditation so you don’t quit before the day begins.